gkoumasd/MSAF/README.md

 # What makes the difference?
-A Systematic Review on Multimodal Language Fusion Strategies
+An Empirical Comparison of  Fusion Strategies for Multimodal Language Analysis

 This repository includes SOTA modality fusion approaches for sentiment analysis and emotion recognition tasks.
 All models have implemented in a unified PyTorch framework for conducting an empirical comparison across different fusion approaches.